62 seasons of wooden bats, chalk lines, and community.

 6. Eligibility

 Players must be registered with SCSL before participating.
-Playing under a false name or for an ineligible team will result in forfeit of all games and suspension.
+Playing under a false name results in forfeit of all games and suspension.

 7. Field Care

 Fr.
 Kelly Park is our home.
-Every player is responsible for keeping the field, dugouts, and surrounding areas clean.
-Pick up after yourself and your team.
+Every player keeps the field, dugouts, and surrounding areas clean.

 8. Commitment

-Players are expected to notify their manager in advance if they cannot attend a scheduled game.
-Repeated no-shows without notice may result in removal from the roster.
+Notify your manager in advance if you cannot attend a scheduled game.
+Repeated no-shows may result in removal from the roster.

 10. Jack Hackett Legacy

 This league was built on community, friendship, and love of the game.
-Honor the 62-year legacy of Jack Hackett by playing hard, playing fair, and looking out for each other.
+Honor 63 years of Jack Hackett's work by playing hard, playing fair, and looking out for each other.

-Violations of this Code of Conduct are reviewed by the SCSL Officers.
+Violations are reviewed by SCSL Officers.
 Decisions are final.
 The league reserves the right to suspend or remove any player who violates these standards.

 Write an announcement and post it to the homepage news feed.
 Players will see it the next time they visit the site.